IISRI in the Media

 "The OzBots are hardy and persevering," said Dr Fielding.
 "In one incident, after an OzBot was thrown from a window by a perpetrator, the police simply turned it around, drove it back in to the building and continued their observations."

-"The versatile robot design is as good as anything else in the world," said CISR Director Professor Saeid Nahavandi.
+"The versatile robot design is as good as anything else in the world," said IISRI Director Professor Saeid Nahavandi.
 "We chose to call it OzBot to promote Australia's robotics capability."

 "Australian users have recognised the advantages of committing to an Australian robot, particularly in terms of the logistics of maintaining ongoing customisation of the technology, so that their specific needs can be met."

-Get the Motion - CISR's Universal Motion Simulator
+Get the Motion - IISRI's Universal Motion Simulator

 The world-leading Universal Motion Simulator (UMS) at Deakin's Waurn Ponds campus has taken "virtual motion" to a whole new level.